 Slow-paced, snare-driven drums and a barely noticeable bass cover the background, adding depth to this The Oath.

 Strings soar in the chorus adding a tragic touch to the track and, although this track is not a full-on power ballad, it certainly is a softer take on the genre and done in a pretty tasteful way.

 On the vocals end, EROSION count with their best performance in this single.

-Yuya Hirose is at center for this track, leading the everyone with his delicate, high-toned, breathy vocals.
+Yuya Hirose is at the center of this track, leading everyone with his delicate, high-toned, breathy vocals.
 But let’s not forget the rest of the band as they go for a lyrical performance, suitable for this type of dramatic rock ballad.

 When The Oath comes to a close you’ll only want one thing: to hit the replay button.

 EROSION‘s Aspiration has its moments of brilliance although the band is sounding more and more like an idol group instead of a rock band, which as some of you may be aware of, is the band’s selling point.

 For a band that started out with a considerably heavy sound as their debut song, with each song they have been gradually toning down the aggression.

 EROSION has shifted from high-octane rock with some hits and bits of hardcore, to easy-listening pop-rock.